If you’re having a baby in Spain, here’s a guide to Spanish prenatal care, delivery, aftercare, and maternity and paternity leave in Spain.

 Spain discourages birth tourism.
 At least one parent must have Spanish nationality to be eligible for citizenship.

-Children of non-residents only acquire Spanish citizenship at birth if at least one parent was also born in Spain (except the children of diplomats accredited before the Spanish Government); if both parents lack any nationality or if their country’s law does not assign any nationality to their children; or the children’s filiation has not been determined.
+Children of non-residents only acquire Spanish citizenship at birth if at least one parent was also born in Spain (except the children of diplomats accredited before the Spanish Government); if both parents lack any nationality or if their country’s law does not assign any nationality to their children; or the children’s filiation is unknown.

 Read Expatica’s guide to obtaining permanent residence in Spain and Spanish citizenship.